 - Staff are trained in lowering cross-contact risk, and managers monitor staff to ensure they are following procedures.
 Staff are trained to get a manager if a student asks a question about allergies related to the self-serve area.

 - There are dedicated gluten-free self-serve areas in the 3 major dining halls accessible to students.
+We have designated gluten-free toasters and microwaves at these locations as well

 - All of the above information is communicated online.

-- Students are encouraged to meet with the Administrative Dietitian to learn how to best navigate self-serve areas.
+- Students are encouraged to meet with the Administrative Dietitian to learn how

 The basics of food allergies (what they are, signs/symptoms, top 8 allergens and sesame, difference between allergies and intolerance); where food allergens are commonly found at BC (i.e. fryer, baked goods); who to call in the case of a student having an allergic reaction; how to avoid and what to do in the case of cross contact from back of house to front of house; and policies and procedures for food allergies, Celiac disease, and other diagnoses that require dietary management.The latter includes staff being well-trained about getting a manager any time they are asked a question about an ingredient or allergy.
 Lastly, managers regularly do a 411 prior to meals so that information about avoiding cross contact are reinforced.